 Arava felt the unnaturalness of the situation, and worried that pursuing PR might not be right.
 It was her continuing bonds with her deceased husband that made her feel relieved, together with the sense that God gave her a positive answer to her uncertainties.
 In other words, Arava conducted her own naturalization process regarding posthumous reproduction.

-Thus, technology may alter grief, strengthening the continued ties between the dead and the living.
-Sometimes the technological (and simultaneously natural) object itself—in this case, the frozen sperm—is perceived as a symbol of vitality, asThis is prominent in the story of Rebecca, whose son was killed during military service when PR was rarely practiced in Israel.
+Thus, technology may alter grief, strengthening the continued ties between the dead and the living. .
+This is prominent in the story of Rebecca, whose son was killed during Military Service when PR was rarely practiced in Israel.
 Yet, short time after the horrible announcement, Rebecca made a request to retrieve his sperm.
-For her, the technological (and simultaneously natural) object itself— the frozen sperm—is perceived as a symbol of vitality relates:
+For her, the technological (and simultaneously natural) object itself— the frozen sperm—is perceived as a symbol of vitality:

 Though it’s not possible to see it with your eyes, only through a microscope, I saw it.
 I asked to see it, sure….
 It’s not [my deceased son], but it’s part of him.
 A big part of him.
 It’s not him, it will never be him, [but] it’s part of him….
 I can’t bury it.

 Rebecca sees the remaining sperm as a living part of her son, turning it from an inert object into a vital entity that cannot be buried.
 It is what remains of her son in this world, and its existence resists the finality of death, as long as it is not buried.
 It was important for Rebecca to see it in her own eyes, to instill "realness" into the metaphoric continuity.

 This perception opens the door to continuing bonds, which have no time limit.
 Eran's son died of cancer, and his sperm was preserved due to his illness.
 Prior to his death, he had signed a "biological will", stating that he wishes to let his parents decide what to do with the sperm after his death.
 Eran and his wife found a woman who agreed to be the mother of their son's future child, and together they were trying to obtain the court's approval.
-During this process, Eran related to the eternal sense of the continuing bonds with his son, thanks to his frozen sperm: In the words of Eran, whose son died of cancer and whose sperm he preserved prior to his death: "This is our mission till the end of our lives, and age doesn’t matter.
-If, God forbid, this woman [who at the time was trying to obtain the court’s approval to use the frozen sperm] quits, we will continue the process."
+During this process, Eran related to the eternal sense of the continuing bonds with his son, thanks to his frozen sperm: "This is our mission till the end of our lives, and age doesn’t matter.
+If, God forbid, this woman quits, we will continue the process."
 For Eran, life goes on as long as the potential for continuation exists, and the loss of this potential would be a second death for his son, and a second loss for him.

 This new grief practice has a dual justification that is clearly exemplified in the narrative of Ayelet, as she explains why her son’s continuation is natural: